ryanburnette/authentication/README.md

 - `request` A function to allow users to request a token by email.
 - `authorize` Express middleware for authorizing requests.
 Requests should pass the token as `Authorization: Bearer [token]`.
-If the request isn't authorized, it sends a 401 status code.
+If the request isn't authorized, the requests receives a 401 status.

 You can also see the data: